gram99/reputational-webscrapper-poc/README.md

 ## 📥 Pre-populated Upload File:

-A pre-populated upload file that can be used to test the data upload function may be found here: https://github.com/gram99/reputational-webscrapper-poc/blob/main/WebScrapeTest.csv
+If you do not have a list of firms to populate the template, a pre-populated upload file that can be used to test the data upload function may be found here: https://github.com/gram99/reputational-webscrapper-poc/blob/main/WebScrapeTest.csv

-To use the pre-populated file, click the link shown above.
-When the page returns, click the download button (icon with the down pointing arrow located in the upper right side of the screen)
+**To use the pre-populated file:**

+1. Click the link shown above.
+2. When the page returns, click the download button (icon with the down pointing arrow located in the upper right side of the screen)
-After clicking the download icon, the file should be automatically saved to the "downloads" folder on your computer.
-If it is not, you may specify your downloads folder or another location such as your desktop so the file is easily found.
+3. After clicking the download icon, the file should be automatically saved to the "downloads" folder on your computer.
+4. If it is not, you may specify your downloads folder or another location such as your desktop so the file is easily found.

-After you have downloaded the pre-populated file click the "Upload" button and select the file from the download location the click the "Professional Audit" button to generate results.
+5. After you have downloaded the pre-populated file click the "Upload" button and select the file from the download location.
+6. Click the "Professional Audit" button to generate results.

 ---